jvdovec/laravel-aws-video-conversion/resources/docs/aws-services-setup.md

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the root user

-2. In the navigation bar on the upper right, choose your account name or number and then choose My Security Credentials.
+2. In the navigation bar on the upper right, click on your account name and then choose **Security credentials** from the context menu.

 3. Expand the Access keys (access key ID and secret access key) section.